SonarSource/sonar-scanner-azdo/extensions/sonarqube/overview.md

-**[SonarQube][sq]** is the leading tool for continuously inspecting the Code Quality and Security of your codebases, all while empowering development teams.
+**[SonarQube™][sq]** is the leading tool for continuously inspecting the Code Quality and Security™ of your codebases, all while empowering development teams.
 Covering 25+ programming languages including C#, VB.Net, JavaScript, TypeScript and C++; SonarQube easily pairs up with your Azure DevOps environment and tracks down bugs, vulnerabilities and code smells.
 With over 170,000 deployments helping small development teams as well as global organizations, SonarQube provides the means for all teams and companies around the world to own and impact their Code Quality and Security.

 This extension provides build tasks that you incorporate into your build definition(s) to enable additional SonarQube functionality in Azure DevOps environments.